 What’s good for one person isn’t necessarily good for another.
 So often, recovery programs are focused on one method of treatment.
 A patient checks in and success or failure is predicated upon that method working with their personality and temperament.
 A Forever Recovery is different.
 Five different “tracks” are offered.
 Patients are encouraged to try all of them upon arriving at the facility so as to find the right fit.

-In this series, we are going to highlight each of the five tracks offered at AFR: faith-based, self-help, holistic, cognitive behavior therapy (CBT) and indigenous.
+In this series, we are going to highlight each of the tracks offered at AFR: faith-based, self-help, cognitive behavioral therapy (CBT) and indigenous.

 For those who would consider themselves Christ followers, it wouldn’t make sense to go through such an impactful process of recovery without acknowledging their relationship with God.
 AFR offers a faith-based track that is composed of a guided Christian Bible study, spiritual lectures, as well as sermons and concepts taught by ordained pastors and ministers.

 “The whole way the program is laid out, the bottom line is that it starts with self-appraisal,” said current AFR Case Manager Gretchen Sauer, who is a former patient.
 “They empty out your baggage with going through the whole process.”

 Patients can choose the faith-based track but also work with other tracks to keep from falling into monotony.
 Gretchen says that is the only way she was able to complete the program.
 “One night I could go faith-based and praise,” she said.
 “One night I could go to AA or NA.
 Then the days I was really angry I’d go to CBT track and talk about my anger and how to work through that.
 I have Native American in my background, so I could go to the Indigenous track – anything I wanted to do.”